Looking for a way to offset a portion of your player’s program fees?

 - Stands typically require a group of 6 to 8 people.

 - The group earns 8% of the total sales of the stand for that event.
-That money is then divided amongst the individuals who work to use towards their child(ren)’s dues and fees.
+That money is then divided among the individuals who work to use towards their child(ren)’s club fees.

-- Most parents who work are able to pay for all or most of the GUSA dues for the soccer season if they work consistently.
+- Most parents who work are able to pay for all or most of the NC Fusion fees if they work consistently.
 The group works 3-4 events per month.

 Note that there is training involved which includes a class on alcohol sales.
 The training is minimal but it is required in order to participate in the program.